tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## 7-Zip

 The 7-Zip plug-in is a community plug-in.
 Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
-Click **Visit Project** at the top of the page to go to the project for further information.
-Downloads

 ---